Configure WorkHub for Your Team

 • Per-Person Distribution → Use account default

 The Permissions tab contains three sub-tabs for managing user access and roles.
-For a comprehensive guide to the entire permission system — including user roles, timesheet approval, leave approval, and the full role matrix — see the dedicated Permissions & Access page.
+For the full permission system — including user roles, timesheet approval, leave approval, and the complete role matrix — see Permissions & Access.

-Block specific users from accessing the plugin entirely.
-Restricted users will not see any plugin views or data.
+Restrict Users Block specific users from accessing the plugin entirely.
+Restricted users cannot see any plugin views or data.

-Designate users as App Admins who receive full app-level permissions, including the ability to manage all settings, schemes, and other users.
+App Admins Designate users who receive full app-level permissions, including the ability to manage all settings, schemes, and other users.

 Warning Only the monday.com account Admin can designate App Admins.
 App Admins themselves cannot promote other users to the App Admin role.
 This prevents privilege escalation.